 The rifle itself gets passed around throughout the film becoming almost a character, or a link, in the film as it moves on from Lin, who won it in the shooting contest, to Dutch who steals it in a fight with Lin, to an Indian gun runner, to an Indian Chief (Rock Hudson) to the cowardly fiancé (Charles Drake) of Lola (Shelley Winters) the only female in the cast, to gunfighter Waco Johnny Dean (Dan Duryea) then back to Dutch and finally back to Lin.

 Just about every male character in the film drools over the perfect piece of equipment, an obvious symbol of virile masculinity.
-The men who possess it show it off and the men who want it are envious.
+The men who possess it show it off, and the men who want it are envious.
 Guns in general are seen as phallic symbols.
-Later on, as they successfully defend against an attack by Indians Lola returns to Lin a pistol he gave her to defend herself during the attack with the understanding that the last bullet she should use on herself rather than fall into the hands of the Indians.
+Later after successfully fending an attack by Indians, Lola returns to Lin a pistol he gave her to defend herself during the attack with the understanding that the last bullet she should use on herself rather than fall into the hands of the Indians.
 Returning the gun and the bullet Lin suggest she may want to keep the bullet.
 Without hesitation she says “I want it!” leaving no uncertainty in her tone and look that she is talking more about sex and a life with Lin than just an old bullet.

 Though the story is fiction, original screenwriter Robert L. Richards, later Mann brought in Borden Chase to do a rewrite in the first of their collaborative efforts, surrounds the story in real western mythology; Dodge City where an elderly though respected Wyatt Earp (Will Geer), Doc Holiday and company run a tight ship allowing no one to carry guns while in town.
 The Civil War has recently ended and General George Armstrong Custer was most recently overrun at Little Big Horn all of this invoking a strong sense of time and place in history.